Γ-Hydroxybutyric acid: Deaths

 One publication has investigated 226 deaths attributed to GHB.
-Of 226 deaths included, 213 had a cardiorespiratory arrest and 13 had fatal accidents.
-71 deaths (34%) had no co-intoxicants.
+Of the 226 deaths included, 213 had a cardiorespiratory arrest and 13 had fatal accidents.
+Seventy-one of these deaths (34%) had no co-intoxicants.
 Postmortem blood GHB was 18–4400 mg/L (median=347) in deaths negative for co-intoxicants.

 One report has suggested that sodium oxybate overdose might be fatal, based on deaths of three patients who had been prescribed the drug.
 However, for two of the three cases, post-mortem GHB concentrations were 141 and 110 mg/L, which is within the expected range of concentrations for GHB after death, and the third case was a patient with a history of intentional drug overdose.
 The toxicity of GHB has been an issue in criminal trials, as in the death of Felicia Tang, where the defense argued that death was due to GHB, not murder.

 GHB is produced in the body in very small amounts, and blood levels may climb after death to levels in the range of 30–50 mg/L. Levels higher than this are found in GHB deaths.
 Levels lower than this may be due to GHB or to postmortem endogenous elevations.